jadenstock/TheBridge/README.md

   - **Add bot to channel:** either mention it (e.g., `@Fitness Assistant`) and Slack will prompt to add, or Channel details → Integrations → Add apps.
 The bot must be in the channel to receive `message.channels` events.
   - After installing and adding, replies in the bot’s thread will trigger the planner to respond in-thread.

+#### Weekly training review (scheduled)
+- A scheduled Lambda (`WeeklyReviewFunction`) runs every Friday at 8:00 PM PT (EventBridge cron with `time_zone="America/Los_Angeles"`).
+- It fetches the past 7 days of Hevy workouts, summarizes wins/gaps, and posts a Slack message titled “Weekly Training Review.”
+- Uses the same Hevy/OpenAI/Slack webhook environment variables as the other fitness Lambdas.

 ## Architecture

 The system uses a two-Lambda architecture: